alanxuefei/android-multiple-bluetooth-connections/README.md

 **Bluetooth Low Engery** <br />
 Please refer to BluetoothLeGatt from Offical Android.
 After reading the tutorial, the multiple BLE connections can be achieved by storing all the BLE connections. <br />
 I achieved the multiply BLE connections using Andorid phone and Bluefruit LE Micro Arduino Boards (Adafruit website).
-The codes are not inclued in this repository.
-I will upload it once I have time. :) so busy right now.